bencooling/home-badges/readme.txt

 == Changelog ==

 = 0.6 =
-* Added menu shortcuts to jump to edit screens for Blog Home & Website Front pages.
+* Added menu shortcuts to jump to edit screens for Posts & Front pages.

 = 0.5 =
 * Initial release